-Today I want to talk about my favorite vegan products and substitutes.
+Today I want to talk about my favorite vegan egg substitutes in baking.
 Why?
-Because when you’re vegan, people have an insatiable desire to ask you, “But...what do you eat?”
-So, now I have an insatiable desire to reassure everyone that I eat SO SO MUCH FOOD.
+Because when you’re vegan, people have an insatiable desire to ask you, “But…what do you eat?”
+So, now I have an insatiable desire to reassure everyone that I eat and bake SO SO MUCH FOOD.
 And, you can find Part II to this post here!

-Today, in Part I, I’ll be talking about my favorite vegan baking substitutes and egg replacers in particular.
 This topic has been written about A LOT on the interwebs, so I’m just giving you my experience with using these items.
-If you need more detailed information or nutrition facts, Google away, my friends!

 Aquafaba is simply the briny, goopy liquid you’ll find in a can of chickpeas.
 Sounds gross, I know, but it works wonders.